h0mbre/h0mbre.github.io/_posts/2020-04-22-HEVD_Pool_Overflow_32bit.md

  1 e 00000060 r 1 0001 (0001)
 ```

-Here is the disassembly pane after we hit our access breakpoint a few times (remember that that address will be accessed multiple times during our exploit):
+Here is the disassembly pane after we hit our access breakpoint a few times (remember that that address will be accessed multiple times during our exploit).
+You can see we're calling a function located at `edi` + `0x60` when `edi` is set to `0`.
+So, this is our shellcode we're about to run:

 ![](/assets/images/AWE/poolover5.PNG)

 Here is the call stack:

 ![](/assets/images/AWE/poolover6.PNG)

-See if you can figure out from here why we need the return 0x10 at the bottom portion of our shellcode.
-A good excercise is to set a breakpoint at the beginning of your shellcode, take a screen cap of the registers and their states, then step through the shellcode and see what